lvnou/portfolio/README.md

 # portfolio

 ## Description
-This is a small Python-code for tracking private investments.
+This is a small Python code for tracking private investments.
 It allows to evaluate the diversification of one's portfolio by e.g. geographic region or risk level.

 ## Installation